 1. Cricket stadiums in the world that are the largest are Narendra Modi Stadium in Ahmedabad, India

-Among the few stadiums with LED lights instead of traditional tower floodlights, it has a seating capacity of 1,32,000 people.
+Among the few stadiums with LED lights instead of traditional tower floodlights.
 The stadium was built in 1983, demolished in 2020, and then completely rebuilt.
 To make it earthquake-resistant, the roof is made of a PTFE membrane.

 2. “Melbourne Cricket Ground” in Melbourne, Australia

 Australia’s Melbourne Cricket Ground is the second-largest cricket stadium worldwide and can seat 100,024 people.
 This stadium has been a longtime landmark and is one of Melbourne’s most iconic stadiums.
 That was built in 1853.
 Before Narendra Modi cricket stadium, this one is the biggest cricket stadium in the world.
 It is the biggest stadium in Australia and is used for Cricket matches.

 Melbourne Cricket Ground was based on a plot of land used for sports in the early years of Melbourne’s history, and this stadium is also the main ground of the 1956 summer Olympics and 2006 commonwealth games.

 It was originally called the Melbourne Cricket Club Ground and was then known as the Melbourne Cricket Ground.
 The first-ever test match was played in the MCG stadium between Australia and England.
 The first-ever ODI match was also played here on Jan 5, 1971.

 In the 2015 World Cup, MCG stadium becomes the first stadium that holds the highest crowd in the stadium – 93013.
 Melbourne cricket ground is also the first stadium that shows a scoreboard with the name of Batsman and a team score with dismissals.

 3. The World’s Largest Cricket Stadium is Eden Gardens in Kolkata, India